wds4/DCoSL/bounties/curatedLists/phase1/phase1.md

 - you create your own repo, run your own website.
 Bounty paid once site fully functional.
 - For additional 2,000,000 sats bonus: Build on one of my repositories (with AGPL-3.0) and I will host the website (perhaps on dcosl.com).
 Bounty (including bonus) paid once PR is accepted.

+## Bonuses

+### Bonues 1: repo; + 2 mil sats

+(see section on Repo, above)

+### Bonus 2: additional detail for nostr nerds; + 1 mil sats

+Make it so that users who are devs can click a button and see the raw json data for `words` (formatted as per DCoSL) and `events` (words wrapped as nostr events).
+Purpose: make it easier for other devs to get up to speed.
+Only do this if you can figure out how to do it without detracting from the overall UX.
+See how I currently do this in Pretty Good Apps for reference.

 ## More info

 Please DM me npub1u5njm6g5h5cpw4wy8xugu62e5s7f6fnysv0sj0z3a8rengt2zqhsxrldq3 with questions, ideas, or words of encouragement! :-)